AtanasovAtanas/interactive-content/EN/12-Problem-Solving/04-Semple-Problems.md

 These **are the coins from the pile** \#3.

-Conclusion: Pile #3 is counterfeit
+Conclusion: Pile #3 is counterfeit.

 [/slide]